hitenjaypal/Java01/README.md

 <br>
 I have Created this Repository for Building Foundation(Base Level)

-Divided this Repo in 7 Files:-
+Divided this Repo in 7 Files(Total 45 Questions):-
 <br>
 (1) Basic Question's
 <br>